An Assignment Sale in the Pre-Construction Market

 Another common reason is that a buyer began the purchase process when they were single but during the pre-construction process they married or are now expecting a child.
 Suddenly they’ve discovered that the pre-construction one-bedroom suite they bought is not big enough for a growing family.

-These type of transactions are common and fully legal, but whether you are the buyer or the seller, it’s important to work with both an experienced realtor and lawyer who know how to protect your interests.
+These types of transactions are common and fully legal, but whether you are the buyer or the seller, it’s important to work with both an experienced realtor and lawyer who know how to protect your interests.

 These deals are more complex than a conventional resale and involve three parties: the developer, the assignor and the assignee.
 It’s a two-stage process that involves both interim occupancy and the final closing.